 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by EDC is included in Note 1 to the financial statements.
-As described in Note 1 to the financial statements, during the year, EDC changed accounting policies related to accounting and reporting of Leases by adopting Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
-Also as described in Note 1 to the financial statements, during the year, EDC changed accounting policies related to accounting and reporting of Gifts in Kind by adopting FASB ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+As described in Note 1 to the financial statements, during the year, EDC changed its method of accounting for credit losses by adopting FASB Accounting Standards Codification (ASC) 326, Credit Losses.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.